UPraggy/FOOD_DEV/Documentation/utils/INTERFACE_FUNCIONALITIES/rmc/README.md

 def get_data_pg1(self, w):
 ```
 ## Finish Register
-Responsible for obtaining the values of all fields filled in, storing them and sending them to the "create customer" function, finalizing the registration
+Responsible for obtaining the values of all fields filled in, storing them and sending them to the "create client" function, finalizing the registration
 ```python
 def finish_register(self, w):
 ```